gomezlucas/HNG_internship/README.md

 # HNG_internship
-This is one of the task of the
+This is one of the task of the Internship